Lukas7759/loginforms/README.md

 - Open YouTube link in a new tab after 3 unsuccessful login attempts.
 - Introduced login attempts counter with a maximum of 3 attempts.

-Closes #1 (if applicable - replace with the actual issue number)